Aparna-Ranjith/Mini-Capstone-Project/README.md

 3. Visualization -- EDA on the final dataset
 4. Prediction_Extended_Dataset -- Predicting the occurence of Covid-19 on the basis of blood test and other attributes forming an extended dataset
 5. Admission to Wards -- Predicting the admission to Regular ward, Semi-ICU, or ICU based on severity

+### Data
+All the data used can be found in the Datasets folder.